rynobax/ok-form/README.md

 ```

-# issues with joi and yup / why not...
+## Issues with joi and yup

 ## joi

-Hard to set error msgs
-bundle size?
+Bundlesize: joi is 29.6kB gzipped, compared to ok-form at 4.25kB

+Setting a custom error message for a specific test in the schema is way too difficult

 # yup

+Bundlesize: joi is 21.6kB gzipped, compared to ok-form at 4.25kB

+Handling number fields was

 converting string -> number is a pain
 dsl for conditional validation is strange